bakicirak/customer-engagement-analysis-excel/README.md

 ## 📎 Files To Include

-- `Engagement_Project.xlsx` — the original dataset
+- `data.xlsx` — the original dataset
-- `analysis/*.xlsx` — each Excel file for the individual tasks
+- `Engagement_Project.xlsx` — each Excel file for the individual tasks

 ---